St Andrews Railway: Topography

-The St Andrews Rail Link Campaign - 'StARLink'
+The St Andrews Rail Link campaign - StARLink

 On 4 September 1989, a formal campaign was launched to reconnect St Andrews to the rail network.
-Operating under the acronym StARLink, the St Andrews Rail Link Campaign has advocated for the reconnection of St Andrews to the railway.
-A report and track-layout proposal was developed in 2012 by Tata Steel and in summer 2015 StARLink launched its own pages on the social networking internet platforms Facebook and Twitter.
+Operating under the acronym StARLink, the St Andrews Rail Link campaign has advocated for the reconnection of St Andrews to the railway.
+A report and track-layout proposal was developed in 2012 by Tata Steel and in the summer of 2015, StARLink launched its own pages on the social networking internet platforms Facebook and Twitter.
 StARLink continues to make the case for a new St Andrews railway, to which end its campaign regularly features in local and national media, both in print and on radio.
 More recently, StARLink has sought to draw comparisons with other Scottish rail links that have been reinstated sequel to their historical closure.